Committee (3rd Day) (Continued)

 Therefore, the amendment would not remove the Government’s ability to designate categories of business as regulated for anti-money laundering purposes, or designate supervisors.
 These purposes are already permitted under Clause 41 and are referred to in Schedule 2.

 There may also be a number of areas where we want to confer functions upon persons to assist with the implementation and enforcement of sanctions.
 I think that the noble Baroness, Lady Bowles, startled the doorkeepers when she quoted various examples.
 Captains of ships and harbour masters, for example, might need to exercise functions in order to comply with shipping sanctions.
-We might also need to confer functions to help enforce sanctions on border officials, agents of Her Majesty’s Customs and Revenue, or law enforcement agencies, such as the National Crime Agency.
+We might also need to confer functions to help enforce sanctions on border officials, agents of Her Majesty’s Revenue and Customs, or law enforcement agencies, such as the National Crime Agency.

 I know the noble Baroness.
 She is well versed in the money laundering issue, and I respect that.
 That is why I said at the outset that I will listen again, or read, I should say—listening to Hansard may be stretching it a bit—her contribution very carefully and see if there are aspects that need further amplification and explanation from the Government.
 I hope that through my practical examples I have addressed some, if not all, of her concerns and that at this point, she will be minded to withdraw her amendment.